An Outline of the Story of Large-Scale Structure Formation

 Cold dark matter is needed to get the clumping properties needed for the observed large-scale structure.

-Without cold dark matter, the baryonic matter would probably still clump to form stars, but galaxies and the rest of large-scale structure would look very different from what we see.
+Without cold dark matter, the baryonic matter would probably still clump to form stars as we know them, but galaxies and the rest of large-scale structure would look very different from what we see.

 Actually, neutrinos forming the cosmic neutrino background (a relic of the Big Bang from before Big Bang nucleosynthesis (BBN)) were originally a form of hot dark matter, but they lost kinetic energy in a manner similar to that of cosmologically redshifting photons and became a minor contribution to cold dark matter.

-6. So a lot of the large-scale structure can be understood with just dark matter and gravity using N-body simulations which include particles interacting through gravity alone.
+6. Because of the dominance of dark matter over baryonic matter, large-scale structure to 1st order can be understood with just dark matter and gravity using N-body simulations which include particles interacting through gravity alone.

-Such N-body simulations in the context of the Λ-CDM model (AKA concordance model) (our best current cosmological model), have always done a good 1st order job in reproducing the statistical properties of the observed large-scale structure.
+Such N-body simulations in the context of the Λ-CDM model (the current standard cosmological model (c.1995--): Scott 2018) have always done a good 1st order job in reproducing the statistical properties of the observed large-scale structure.
+Note, the Λ-CDM model fits the observable universe so well overall, that any replacement cosmological model will have to have similar properties to the Λ-CDM model for the calculation of the large-scale structure.

 7. See N-body simulation videos below (local link / general link: n_body_videos.html).